fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 > You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#.
 FusionCharts.dll is present in `asp-net-wrapper/Bin` folder or `vb-net-wrapper-master/DLLFile`.

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-map-10 '@@open-newtab').

 ## Themes